Estate Planning

 Let’s get started.

-A Free Monthly Seminar on Navigating Divorce
+A Free Quarterly Seminar on Navigating Divorce

-How does Divorce generally work in CA?
+Q How does Divorce generally work in CA?

-What’s the difference between a Divorce and Legal Separation?
+Q What’s the difference between a Divorce and Legal Separation?

-What does the “best interest” standard mean in custody cases?
+Q What does the “best interest” standard mean in custody cases?

-Is it possible to successfully divorce a narcissist?
+Q Is it possible to successfully divorce a narcissist?

 …and while we can’t offer legal advice or address specific individual situations, we’ve got some answers.